GovTechSG/adex-ug/User Guide/Dashboard.md

 **Note:**

-  - You cannot leave the team, if you are the only Team admin with other members.
+  - User cannot leave the team, if user is the only Team admin with other members.
-  - You can leave the team if you are the only member of the team.
+  - User can leave the team if user is the only member of the team.
-  - You can leave the team when you are one of the team admins.
+  - User can leave the team when user is one of the team admins.

 **Step 5:** Click the checkbox and click **Delete**.